 If the income is Then And LESS than the Income Free Area, subtract the income from the income free area to determine the saved amount, add the saved amount to the customer's Student or Australian Apprentice Income Bank credits.
 The Living Allowance payment is not affected.
 EQUAL to the Income Free Area, there is no effect on Living Allowance payment, there is no effect on the Student or Australian Apprentice Income Bank.
 GREATER than the Income Free Area, but less than or equal to the Student Income Bank credit, subtract the Income Free Area from the income to determine the reduction for income, subtract the reduction for income from BOTH the Student or Australian Apprentice Income Bank credit AND the ordinary income.
 The effect is that there is no ordinary income for the fortnight. greater than BOTH the Income Free Area AND the Student Income Bank credit, subtract the Student or Australian Apprentice Income Bank credit from the income to determine the Student or Australian Apprentice Income Bank debit, reduce the Student or Australian Apprentice Income Bank credit to zero.
-Living Allowance is reduced in accordance with the personal income test tapers.
+There is no entitlement to Living Allowance.